mattihicks/matthewmatthew/_posts/2016-08-24-threshold.markdown

 Television shows, the news, social media, the phone, certain relationships - all of these can be devastating to your craft, your work.
 You need to get a handle on them and understand how they’re affecting your craft.

 Be conscientious about how you spend your time by using ad-blockers on your browser or putting your phone in the other room.
 Do whatever you can to continue.
-Because sometimes brute force alone can keep you level, can take you to the next level.
+Because sometimes brute force alone can take you to the next level.

 So... what are you waiting for?
 Get to work.